 Parramatta, Sydney’s second settlement is a colonial history fix, a lovely ferry ride from the city*.

-Outside of the city centre, Parammatta is the best place to explore our colonial history.
-The star is Old Government House in Parramatta Park.
-Be sure to check out it’s surrounding buildings including the Bathhouse and Observatory while you are there.
+Outside of the city centre, Paramatta is the best place to explore our colonial history.
+The star is Old Government House, a UNESCO site in Parramatta Park.
+Be sure to check out its surrounding buildings, including the Bathhouse and Observatory, while you are there.

 Other historical sites include: